Criminal Justice

 Associate in Science

-The Criminal Justice degree program is designed to prepare students for careers in Law Enforcement, Corrections, Juvenile Justice, the Court system, and Homeland Security.
-In addition, it also serves as the academic foundation to transfer on to complete a baccalaureate degree.
-For those already in service,
+The Criminal Justice degree is designed to prepare students for careers in Law Enforcement, Corrections, Juvenile Justice, the Court system, and Homeland Security.
+It also serves as the academic foundation to transfer to complete a baccalaureate degree.
+For those already in service, the program provides professional development for promotion or career enhancement.
+The Associate in Science Degree in Criminal Justice will be awarded upon completion of all requirements.
+Graduates qualify for employment in city, county, and state criminal justice agencies, and in the rapidly growing private industrial security field.

 1. Employ effective written and oral communication skills.